 State Capitals – Our country has a rich history and what better way to learn firsthand than visiting the

-state capital of your temporary home.
+state capital of your temporary home over spring break.
 Typically, state capitals are centrally located, making them easily accessible no matter where your base or post is located.
 From there, you are able to get additional ideas for nearby attractions from staff or other local visitors.

 MWR / Installation Travel and Ticket Office – You’d be surprised how many resources are available at your installation’s MWR office.
 The travel and ticket office is stocked with local pamphlets and ticket options for attractions nearby.
 For those who have no clue on where to start, you should start here.
 Military families can receive discounted tickets — but you might end up adding more options to duty station bucket lists.